broderF/varwatch/README.md

 # Starting VarWatch

-- copy beekeeper and worker into the docker/beekeeper folder
-- copy service into the docker/data folder
+- jump into the docker folder
 - docker-compose build
 - docker compose up

-Now you can use the website localhost:5000
+Now you can use the varwatch website in your browser: localhost:5000

 Path to the database /tmp/mysql_data
 Path to the worker log /tmp/worker_data

 Release VarWatch: docker-compose down
-Rebuild everything: docker-compose down && docker-compose build --force-rm && docker-compose up
+Rebuild: docker-compose down && docker-compose build --force-rm && docker-compose up

+If you want to throw away the current database you have to delete the /tmp/mysql_data and /tmp/worker_data folder.

+Access the database: mysql -h 127.0.0.1 -P 3306 -u demo -pDemo

+Backup the database:

+Restore the database: